Latest Chainlink (LINK) News Update

 Chainlink's development continues with these milestones:

-1. CCIP v1.5 Mainnet Launch (Upcoming) – Enables self-serve token integrations and supports EVM-compatible zkRollups.
+2. CCIP v1.5 Mainnet Launch (2026) – Enables self-serve token integrations and supports EVM-compatible zkRollups after audits.

 Deep Dive

-Overview: The Cross-Chain Interoperability Protocol (CCIP) is slated for a v1.5 upgrade on mainnet.
+Overview: The Cross-Chain Interoperability Protocol (CCIP) is slated for a v1.5 upgrade on mainnet following a series of security audits (Chainlink Blog).
 This version will allow token issuers to integrate their assets with CCIP in a self-serve manner, giving them ownership of token pool contracts and the ability to customize logic like rate limits.
 It will also extend support to EVM-compatible zkRollups.
-The launch is pending the completion of security audits and testing (Chainlink).

 Conclusion